MungaSoftwiz/org-authenticator-api/README.md

-# Org-auth-api
+# Org-authenticator-api

-This project implements a user authentication and organisation management system using a backend framework of your choice.
+This project implements a user authentication and organisation management system using Go.
 The API supports user registration, login, and organisation management functionalities.

 ## Table of Contents